-The approach used to calculate avoided costs is consistent with what Ofwat describes as a middle-down approach.
-Ofwat has expressed its preference for companies to adopt a bottom-up approach when estimating avoided costs as this is likely to result in more cost-reflective bulk supply charges.
-We have started the process of thinking about how a bottom-up methodology may be implemented.
-As acknowledged by Ofwat this process will take some time to implement and therefore we were not in position to adopt a bottom-up approach at this point in time.
-We also believe it is important there is consistency across the industry in the way a bottom-up approach is constructed, and we will continue to work and engage with the rest of industry on developing this approach.
+The approach used to calculate avoided costs is consistent with what Ofwat describes as a middle-down approach1.
+Ofwat has expressed its preference for companies to adopt a bottom-up approach2 when estimating avoided costs as this is likely to result in more cost-reflective bulk supply charges.
+We have started the process of considering a bottom-up methodology may be implemented and include detailed information at a granular bottom-up level in our calculations.
+As acknowledged by Ofwat this process will take some time to implement and therefore we were not in position to fully adopt a bottom-up approach at this point in time.